interledger/open-payments/docs/web-monetization.md

 ## Overview
 The term Monetization is used to encompass use-cases where payments are made piecemeal.
-These use-cases don't have defined amounts to be paid and therefore need another mechanism for applications to be developed.
+These use-cases don't have defined amounts to be paid and therefore need a mechanism to account for them.
 The mechanism proposed is in the form of a Monetization Endpoint.
 This is an endpoint that when queried for STREAM credentials will provide the details for a currently "open" Invoice.
 Where "open" means an Invoice that is still able to receive incoming Payments.
 At any time the Invoice can be "closed", at which point it will stop